 If you are wondering how to grow carrots (Daucus carota), you should know they grow best in cool temperatures like those that occur in early spring and late fall.
-The night temperature should be dropping to about 55 degrees and the daytime temperatures should be averaging 75 degrees F. for optimum growth.
-They will grow in small gardens and even flower beds, and can accept a little bit of shade as well.
+The night temperature should be dropping to about 55 F. (13 C.) and the daytime temperatures should be averaging 75 F. (24 C.) for optimum growth.
+Carrots grow in small gardens and even flower beds, and can accept a little bit of shade as well.

 Tips on How to Grow Carrots

 When you grow carrots, soil surfaces should be cleared of trash, rocks and large pieces of bark.
 Finer pieces of plant material can be mixed down into the soil for enrichment.

 Start out with soil that will help your carrots grow.
 When you grow carrots, soil should be a sandy, well-drained loam.
 Heavy soils cause the carrots to mature slowly and the roots will end up unattractive and rough.
 Remember that when you grow carrots, rocky soil leads to poor quality roots.

 Till or dig up the area where carrots will be planted.
 Make sure the soil is tilled up to soften and aerate the ground to make it easier to grow carrots long and straight.
 Fertilize the soil with one cup of 10-20-10 for every 10 feet of row you plant.
 You can use a rake to mix the soil and fertilizer.

 Plant your carrots in rows that are 1 to 2 feet apart is the best way how to grow carrots.
 Seeds should be planted about a ½ inch deep and 1 to 2 inches apart.